Infos zu Zecken und Krankheiten

 Since ticks do not bite immediately, they could possibly be washed off by showering.
 However, showering cannot replace scanning, but should only be done as a supplement.
 If the tick has already bitten, showering is in no case suitable to remove the tick.

 After spending time outdoors, change your clothes and remove attached ticks from worn clothing, for example with a clothes roller.
 Hang damp clothing to dry, as ticks survive in it for several hours.
-Clothing dried in the dryer is free of ticks.
+Clothes dried in the dryer are free of ticks.

 Pets transport ticks into the house